apapadoi/BuzzQuizWorld/README.md

 This repository contains an assignment developed during the course Object Oriented Programming.
 The assignment is based on a PlayStation game called Buzz!
 Quiz World.
-The current version can be played by one player only and contains two types of gamemodes Point Builder and High Stakes.
-Also, the game can be played in command line interface.
+The current version can be played by one or two players and contains three gamemodes ( Point Builder, High Stakes and Stop The Clock ) for one player game sessions and two more type of gamemodes for two players game sessions ( Boiling Point and Fastest Finger ).

 ![](https://img.shields.io/badge/IDE-IntelliJ_IDEA-informational?style=flat-square&logo=intellij-idea&logoColor=white&color=informational)
 ![](https://img.shields.io/badge/Code-Java_11-informational?style=flat-square&logo=Java&logoColor=white&color=informational)